smtcoq/smtcoq/doc/artifact.md

 ## How to install the artifact

 Once logged into the virtual machine, you will find SMTCoq installed.
-If you want to install it on a seperate machine, please check the SMTCoq [installation guide] (https://github.com/lfsc/smtcoq/blob/master/INSTALL.md).
+If you want to install it on a separate machine, please check the SMTCoq [installation guide] (https://github.com/lfsc/smtcoq/blob/master/INSTALL.md).